-Preliminary Course HSC Course In the Preliminary course, the Mandatory Students study one Mandatory Topic covering a range of Topic is Music 1600-1900.
-The content and one Additional Topic in each year of the course.
-Additional Topic is chosen from a list of The Additional Topic is chosen from a list of eight topics six topics which covers a broad range of which covers a broad range of styles, periods and genres. styles, periods and genres.
+Preliminary Course HSC Course In the Preliminary course, the Students study one Mandatory Topic covering a range Mandatory Topic is Music 1600- of content and one Additional Topic in each year of the 1900.
+The Additional Topic is chosen course.
+The Additional Topic is chosen from a list of from a list of six topics which covers eight topics which covers a broad range of styles, a broad range of styles, periods and periods and genres. genres.